What We Do

 "The Science Communication Program is widely regarded as one of the best science writing programs in the world; we believe that reputation is well deserved.
 Its graduates are making strong contributions to the public understanding of science."

-• requires real internships throughout the academic year
+• requires part-time professional internships throughout the academic year

 • does not require a thesis

-• offers practical training with working journalists and editors as instructors
+• offers practical training with professional journalists and editors as instructors

-• emphasizes both news and long-form writing, with an eye toward substantive reporting on research and policy
+• emphasizes news, long-form writing, and multimedia skills, with an eye toward substantive reporting on research and policy

 • features small class sizes (10 students) in every course, ensuring extensive feedback from lecturers

-• stresses writing and editing for the public, rather than theory, history of journalism, media law, and other topics
+• stresses original writing and editing for the public, rather than theory and critique

 Our students practice science writing as a fine art as well as a craft.
 They emerge from their year in Santa Cruz with dozens of published stories, a broad set of journalistic skills, and distinct voices as writers.